Is ‘Southern Charm’ Thomas Ravenel Looking For A Trump Appointment?

 “The effects of our disastrous drug policy are now spilling over onto U.S. soil.
 Drugs are bad but as we learned in the aftermath of the only constitutional amendment ever repealed, prohibition is worse.”

 If Ravenel is seeking a position in the Trump administration, and away from reality television, then bringing up drugs is not a good idea, as it was drugs that derailed his earlier career as South Carolina State Treasurer.
 According to the Post and Courier, in 2008, Thomas Ravenel was sentenced to time in a federal prison for cocaine use.
-Ravenel was forced to resign his position, and was sentenced to ten months behind bars.
+Ravenel was forced to resign his position and was sentenced to ten months behind bars.

-While on Southern Charm, Thomas Ravenel made an attempt to get back into politics, but lost to current Senator Lindsey Graham
+While on Southern Charm, Thomas Ravenel made an attempt to get back into politics, but he lost to current Senator Lindsey Graham

 What do you think of Thomas Ravenel’s op-ed piece?
 Do you think Ravenel is preparing to leave Southern Charm and get back into politics, perhaps in the Trump administration?